-In the northern hemisphere, October evokes thoughts of crunchy leaves, jack-o-lanterns, and yes, even the PSL.
+In the northern hemisphere, October evokes thoughts of crunchy leaves, jack-o-lanterns, and yes, even those pumpkin flavored drinks and treats.
 It also signals a full turning of the seasons; after the equinox in September, we’re into aurora season – and it turns out to be meteor season too!
 This year, the October night sky is going to be a great one.

-This post was originally published in September 2018, and was updated in September 2019 and September 2020.
+This post was originally published in September 2018, and is updated annually – most recently in September 2021.

 Featured photo by Ryan Kartzke via Flickr.